AlexBritoOfficial/PetBIo/README.md

 It is a really simple app.
 The application navigates between two activities displaying the bio of a selected pet.

 Concepts Involved:
-Intents to launch a new activities.
+Intents to launch new activities.
 Bundles to extract the data being passed between activities.

 Learning Experience: